 How can I manage my cannabis use?

-It is not always easy to take responsibility for ourselves and our use of substances.
+It is not always easy to keep our use of substances in control.
 Keep reading for some tips on managing your cannabis use.

-It is not always easy to take responsibility for ourselves and our use of substances.
+It is not always easy to keep our use of substances in control.
 But, managing your cannabis use is part of learning to manage yourself.
 It is the lifelong process of learning to balance our needs, wants and responsibilities with those of our friends, family and community.
 Self-management also means knowing that we have the right to make choices about our health and well-being and that we are able to sense and decide what is right for us.
 It means taking responsibility and directing our own lives.

 If you have trouble controlling your cannabis use and are worried about what is happening, you may need help to decide what to do.
 First, here are some signs that your use of cannabis may be harmful: